fang2hou/nobo/README.md

 # Nobo
 The project is stopped since the Javascript code inside page has been confused,  :(
-It seems Ritsumeikan University started to use f5 obfuscator.
+It seems only Ritsumeikan University deployed f5 obfuscator.
 So maybe you can also use Nobo to build your unique back-end apps.

 Even if you are a student of Ritsumeikan University, don't worry about that.
 The solution now I found is using selenium to rebuild Nobo as a human-like spider.